-Serpico hand shadow act are very professional artists.
-They are happy to be performing on stage.
+Serpico hand shadow act are very professional artists who are happy to be performing on stage.
 They also enjoy life on board cruise ships.

-These Argentinian hand shadow artistes are proud to be performing their Magical Word Shadows act in over thirty countries around the world.
+These Argentinian hand shadow artistes are proud to be performing their Magical World Shadows act in over thirty countries around the world.

 This is the art of performing a story or show using images made by hand shadows.
 Serpico hand shadow act are sure that their performances would also be highly acclaimed onboard cruise lines such as the Royal Caribbean line.